Mr-xRed/silverbullet-libraries/DocumentExplorer.md

   * ==Tree==: Hierarchical navigation with folder nesting and expansion logic.
 * Easily switch between ==Window== or ==SidePanel==
 • Real-Time ==Filtering== by filename or extension
-• ==Drag & Drop==: Seamlessly drag files from the explorer directly into your pages to insert links or image embeds.
+• ==Drag&Drop==: Seamlessly drag files from the explorer directly into your pages to insert links or image embeds.
-• Context Menu: ==Right-click== for quick File/Folder renaming and deletion (if enabled in config).
+• Context Menu: ==Right-click== for quick File/Folder renaming and deletion.
 • ==Responsive design==: Adjustable panel width using keyboard shortcuts.

 ## Currently supported extension: